iMemex/i/README.md

 # i

-> `i am, wherefore am i` The Ultimate Universal Single Source of Truth about Someone, and Something Maybe.
+> `i am, wherefore am i` The Universal Single Source of Truth about Someone, and Something Maybe.

 ---